1990 FIFA World Cup qualification

-The qualification competition for the 1990 FIFA World Cup was a series of tournaments organised by the six FIFA confederations.
-Each confederation — the Asian Football Confederation (AFC), Confederation of African Football (CAF), CONCACAF (North America), CONMEBOL (South America), Oceania Football Confederation (OFC), and UEFA (Europe) — was allocated a certain number of the 24 places at the tournament.
-A total of 116 teams entered the competition, with Italy, as the host, and Argentina, as the holders, qualifying for the final tournament automatically.
+The 1990 FIFA World Cup qualification was a series of tournaments organised by the six FIFA confederations.
+The 1990 FIFA World Cup featured 24 teams with one place reserved for the host nation, Italy, and one place for the defending champions, Argentina.
+The remaining 22 places were determined by a qualification process, in which 116 teams, from the six FIFA confederations, competed.
+Most of the successful teams were determined within these confederations, with a limited number of inter-confederation play-offs occurring at the end of the process.

 The first qualification match was played on 17 April 1988 and qualification concluded on 19 November 1989.
 A total of 735 goals were scored in the 314 qualifying matches (an average of 2.34 per match).

 Entrants

 At the close of entries on 30 September 1987, a total of 116 football associations had entered the 1990 World Cup.
 This entry figure was five lower than those who originally entered the previous tournament, a then-World Cup record of 121 entries.

 Three entries were rejected by FIFA: Belize, Mauritius and Mozambique due to their outstanding financial debts, taking the number of accepted teams down to 113.
 With both the hosts and holders qualifying automatically for the finals, 111 nations were therefore scheduled to compete in the qualifying competitions.
 Gabon, Oman and Pakistan were making their first appearance in the World Cup.

 Seven teams withdrew during the qualifying process without playing a match: Bahrain, India, Lesotho, Maldives, Rwanda, South Yemen and Togo.
 Mexico were disqualified from the CONCACAF qualifying tournament before playing a game for fielding overage players in the qualifying stages for the 1988 Olympic Games.
 Libya withdrew during the CAF group stage, but had already (successfully) played in the first round.
 Therefore, the total number of teams playing at least one fixture during the 1990 World Cup competition was 105 (103 during qualifying).